pes18fan/notor/README.md

 ## Usage

-You can run `notor --help` to get a guide to some basic commands usable in the app.
+You can run `notor --help` to get a guide to the basic usage for the app.
+While using notor, you generally run the executable along with some subcommand, optional flags and arguments.
+A few common subcommands that you'll find yourself using include:

+- `new`: Takes the title and content of the note as arguments and creates a new note.
+- `cat`: Takes the title of an existing note as an argument and displays it's content.
+- `del`: Takes the title of an existing note as an argument and deletes the note.
+- `list`: Lists the notes currently existing.

 ## Uninstalling